The UAE’s Currency, symbols of cultural heritage and landmarks..

 25 Fils - A gazelle

-50 Dirham Note (the new) - The Late Sheikh Zayed, Wahat Al Karama and the Etihad Museum
+50 Dirham Note - The Late Sheikh Zayed, Wahat Al Karama and the Etihad Museum

 The UAE introduced a new 50 dirham Note on its 50th anniversary.
 The front of the banknote features the memorial portrait of UAE’s founding fathers after signing the union document.